Q. Describe the most common types of jobs you do for your clients.

 Q. Do you have a favorite story from your work?

-A. I was once filming an Easter musical rock opera for a local church in a field in the middle of nowhere, and as some locals drove by they witnessed a cameraman filming some Roman soldiers marching across an open field.
+A. I was once filming a scene in a field and as some locals drove by they witnessed a cameraman filming some Roman soldiers marching across an open field.
 I had to laugh as I watched them slam on their brakes and hit reverse to inspect just what was going on in their small rural community.

 Q. What do you wish customers knew about you or your profession?